 Each year, the Diocese of St. Augustine provides age-appropriate lessons for children and youth in parish religious education classes, youth ministry programs, and Catholic schools.

-The Teaching Safety and alternative program – Children & Youth Personal Safety – are designed to provide children and youth the tools they need to overcome the advances of someone who intends to do them harm.
-These two programs are designed to assist parents and teachers in this important task.
-It is of vital importance that every child and every youth in our Catholic schools, religious education programs, and parish youth programs be given the opportunity to take part in this critical element of our Safe Environment Program.
-Here again, there can be no compromises or short-cuts made.
+The VIRTUS Teaching Safety – Empowering God’s Children program is a vehicle through which parents, teachers, catechists, and youth ministers give children and young people the tools they need to protect themselves from those who might do them harm.
+It is of vital importance that every child and youth in our Catholic Schools, Parish Religious Education Program, and Parish Youth Programs be given the opportunity to take part in this critical element of our Safe Environment Program.
+Here again, there can be no compromise.

 For information about the lesson plans and education for our children, contact one of the following directors:

 - Catholic Schools – Deacon Scott Conway (email@example.com)